 A defense approach built around facts and procedure

-Clear communication about what happens next
+Clear communication about next steps

 DUI / OWI Frequently Asked Questions